 If you’re a backpacker, a solo traveler or just traveling in Costa Rica on a budget, staying in a hostel is the best way to go.
-You save money on accommodation, can meet lots of people and will have a fun time since hostels are cheap, centrally located and throw lots of parties and events.
+You save money on accommodation, meet lots of people and have a fun time since hostels are cheap, centrally located and throw lots of parties and events.

 Below is our list of the best hostels in Costa Rica, separated out by area.
 Find out what the best hostels in San Jose are, the best hostels in Tamarindo, the best hostels in Jaco, the best hostels in Manuel Antonio, best hostels in Puerto Viejo and so on.

 Best Hostels in Costa Rica Map